 Fundraising is always a tough task in the community sports club setting.
-Traditionally, clubs often relied heavily on alcohol consumption to raise money with alcohol raffles, bar prizes and social events revolved around drinking commonplace.
+Traditionally, clubs often relied heavily on alcohol consumption to raise money with raffles, bar prizes and social events revolving around drinking commonplace.

 Hire out the local cinema and sell tickets to club members, supporters and the local community for $30 a pop.
 Ask a few members to bake some goodies to make it worth the extra cost to movie-goers.
 After the venue hire you’d make around $2,400 on a 120 seat cinema.
 Not bad for one afternoon!

 You’d be surprised how many littlies are keen to try out their favourite sport before they are old enough for the junior team.
 Hold a kids clinic at your club using some of your best players to teach the little ones how to play.
 Finish off a skills session with a quick game, invite the parents to stick around for a BBQ lunch.
 Now you’ve got new fans likely to choose your club first when it comes time for juniors.